bhomaidan1990/diplib/doc/src/design.md

 a lot of enumerator constants for the many, many options accumulated of the large collection of functions and algorithms in *DIPlib*.

-A function that has multiple independent options takes a `dip::StringSet` (a `std::set<std::string>`) as input.
+A function that has multiple independent options takes a \ref dip::StringSet (a `std::set<std::string>`) as input.
 The user can simply join strings using curly braces, much like in *MATLAB*.
 The algorithm can easily check if a specific string is given or not.

 However, for infrastructure functions not typically exposed in interfaces (i.e. the functions that *DIPlib* uses internally to do its work) we do define numeric constants for options.
-For example, see the enumerator `dip::Option::ThrowException`, or any of the flags defined through `DIP_DECLARE_OPTIONS`.
+For example, see the enumerator \ref dip::Option::ThrowException, or any of the flags defined through \ref DIP_DECLARE_OPTIONS.
 These are more efficient in use and equally convenient if limited to the C++ code.